diegovillatoromx/aurora-data-pipeline/README.md

 # Introducing our Aurora-powered Data Pipeline for Real-time Streaming Analytics

-Our streaming platform generates millions of detailed records daily in Amazon Aurora, capturing every user interaction.
+*Our streaming platform generates millions of detailed records daily* in Amazon Aurora, capturing every user interaction.
 These logs are a treasure trove of information that allows us to deeply understand our audience's behavior, identify trends, and optimize the viewing experience.

 To fully leverage this valuable resource, we've implemented a robust data analytics pipeline.
-Aurora logs are streamed to Amazon CloudWatch, where they are processed and sent to Amazon S3 for long-term storage.
+Aurora logs are streamed to **Amazon CloudWatch**, where they are processed and sent to **Amazon S3** for long-term storage.

 Amazon OpenSearch Service indexes these logs, creating a highly optimized index that enables us to perform complex searches and generate real-time analytics.
 For instance, we can quickly identify the most popular videos, detect viewing patterns, and analyze the impact of new features on user engagement.